Kamakhya–Gaya Weekly Express: Traction

-Kamakhya - Gaya Express is hauled by a Diesel Loco Shed, Siliguri-based WDM-3A or WDM-3D Locomotive from Kamakhya to New Cooch Behar and than from New Cooch Behar to Gaya it is hauled by WAP-7 locomotive of Electric Loco Shed, Howrah.
+Kamakhya - Gaya Express is hauled by a Diesel Loco Shed, Siliguri-based WDM-3A or WDM-3D Locomotive from Kamakhya to New Cooch Behar and then from New Cooch Behar to Gaya it is hauled by WAP-7 locomotive of Electric Loco Shed, Howrah.

 Rake maintenance

 The train is maintained by the Guwahati Coaching Depot.
 The same rake is used for Kamakhya–Anand Vihar Weekly Express for one way which is altered by the second rake on the other way.

 Coach composition

 The train consists of 21 coaches: